 Although the DOL has jurisdiction to investigate these companies, Scalia called this timeout a “standard practice” for attorneys entering the solicitor position.
-“I’ve never seen it be an operational hurdle,” said Scalia, who is now a partner at management firm Gibson & Dunn in Washington.
+“I’ve never seen it be an operational hurdle,” said Scalia, who is now a partner at Gibson Dunn, which represents businesses.

 John Irving, of counsel at Kirkland and a former DOL solicitor’s office attorney, extolled his colleague’s record in the practice of large corporate mergers and acquisitions.